 What was Satheri talking about?
 Something about heathers and Synda and burning?
 Quinn watched as Satheri went on and on.

 “I never meant to hurt you, Quinn, and you know I love outlanders and don’t think they’re bad, I didn’t know what the heathers meant!
 I swear to ALMSIVI that I didn’t!”

 “Satheri!
 It’s okay.
 Whatever you did, it’s okay.”
 Quinn knelt down next to Satheri and put her hands on her shoulders.
 “You’re part of the Fashion Club, okay?
 And Synda’s a jerk and no one likes her anymore.
 So that’s all like ancient history and stuff.”

 Satheri gasped.
 “You mean it?
 It’s okay?”

 “Of course!”
-Quinn didn’t really know what she was forgiving Satheri for, but it seemed to help.
+Quinn didn’t quite know what she was forgiving Satheri for, but it seemed to help.

 “Then I’m staying!”
 She spun around to face the guards.
 “I won’t abandon Quinn!
 She’s my muthsera and always will be!
 You can take High Town and shove it!”

 “Then go burn with the other outlanders,” the guard said.

 Satheri jumped up and down, yelling like she was five years old, and it was kind of creepy.

 “Okay, okay,” Quinn said, loud enough to get Satheri to stop.
 “Let’s go to my house.
 We can hang out there until things go back to normal.”